 A home is more than four walls, floors, and a roof.
 A home is a place to nurture growth, to raise a family, and to find peace of mind.
 Everyone, no matter their financial situation, deserves a clean, safe, beautiful place to live.

 The Housing Division provides low-income to moderate-income residents with additional help when:

 - making repairs to existing home, or

-The Housing Division works closely with other agencies on production and preservation of affordable housing.
-We assist in the development of suitable living environments and economic opportunities to eligible families through financial assistance loans.
+The Housing Division works closely with other agencies on affordable housing, to develop suitable living environments and economic opportunities for eligible families through financial assistance loans.

-The Housing Division implements "green building" practices for rehabilitation and new construction projects.
-Elements of the "Build It Green" and Leadership in Energy and Environmental Design (LEED) standards will be used by the Division to support the City of Stockton's overall Green Building Initiatives.
+The Housing Division implements green building practices for rehabilitation and new construction projects.
+Elements of "Build It Green" and Leadership in Energy and Environmental Design (LEED) standards are used by the Division to support the City of Stockton's overall Green Building Initiatives.

 This City of Stockton web page last reviewed on --- 12/3/2018